LaymyoChin/LaymyoChin-Dictionary/README.md

 ## Included Features
 * **The language supported**
-   * laymyoChin (Yet & Hang)
+   * laymyoChin (Yet & Haang)
    * English language
    * Burmese language
       + Search highlight words only available in **laymyoChin**.
 * **Dive into Our History**
-  * Explore the origins of our tribe,,
+  * Explore the origins of our tribe,
   * Uncover the richness of our history, culture, and customs.
 * **Embrace the Dialect**
     * Immerse yourself in our laymyo conversations,
-        + Yet , Hang and Soung speaking
+        + Yet , Haang and Soung speaking.
     * Discover the wisdom in our old sayings,
         + Traditional proverbs.
 *  **Stories and Visuals**
     *  Experience our traditional stories,
-        + Historical narratives
+        + Historical narratives,
-        + Traditional tales
+        + Traditional tales,
-        + Soothing lullabies
+        + Soothing lullabies,
-        + Captivating translated stories
+        + Captivating translated stories,
     *  Immerse yourself in cultural insight videos,
-        + Witness our cultural practices
+        + Witness our cultural practices,
-        + Explore nature's wonders
+        + Explore nature's wonders,
-        + Enjoy music and dancing videos
+        + Enjoy music and dancing videos,
-        + Grasp the basics dialect through instructive videos
+        + Grasp the basics dialect through instructive videos.
 * **Multi-Language Translation**
-   * Translate between all languages
+   * Translate between all languages,
         + LaymyoChin language support with ongoing API enhancements.